HazyResearch/structured-nets/pytorch/examples/README.md

 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## VAE

+See the <a href="https://github.com/pytorch/examples/tree/master/vae" rel="nofollow">PyTorch documentation</a> for additional information.

+## LSTM

+See the <a href="https://github.com/pytorch/examples/tree/master/word_language_model" rel="nofollow">PyTorch documentation</a> for additional information.